josephguzman1994/IllithidNova/README.md

   - **Dynamic Parameter Input**: Users can input specific parameters such as log age limits, metallicity [M/H] limits, and step sizes directly through the command line interface.
   - **Error Handling**: Provides robust error handling to manage and report issues like connection timeouts or data retrieval errors.
   - **Support for Multiple Photometric System Files**: Users can choose from predefined photometric systems, or add new ones to the `photometric_systems` dictionary, which maps system names to corresponding data file paths.
-  - **Direct Data Download and Save**: Automatically downloads the corresponding `.dat` (relabeld to `.set`) file containing the isochrone data, and saves it locally, handling any necessary URL corrections and format validations.
+  - **Direct Data Download and Save**: Automatically downloads the corresponding `.dat` (relabeled to `.set`) file containing the isochrone data, and saves it locally, handling any necessary URL corrections and format validations.
 - **Data Unpacking**: Converts downloaded `.set` files into `.npy` files, separating data into individual isochrones separated by age and metallicity.
 - **Flexible Directory Handling**: Users can specify the output directory for unpacked files or use the default working directory.